UoB-COMSM0110/2024-group-11/README.md

 ### Think Aloud
 We have set up two tasks for Think Aloud:

-1.Change bird color.
+1. Change bird color.
-2.Get 20 points.
+2. Get 20 points.

 In the process of completing the task, we take into account the user's behavior and language.
 We invited 5 users to conduct this test and compiled the results of 3 more representative users.